venturadan/startup/notes.md

 34. spend time in class understanding code; not necessarily writing/running it
 35. Live convert simon web framework to simon react seems like a bad idea
 36. Doing lots of long chunks of code in class doesn't seem to be great for people watching
+37. add pics to slides where appropriate for interest/mnemonics
+38. Should we do PWA instead of React?
+39. Is going over typescript useful?
+	1. typscript is built right into vite, which is kind of cool?
+	2. typscript is just for development---nothing is enforced at runtime (it gets Babeled into normal JS)
+		- if types get incorporated into JS, then it will be enforced during runtime